LinkedInLearning/building-a-modern-ai-chat-application-with-nextjs-and-openai-6036004/README.md

 ![course-name-alt-text][lil-thumbnail-url]

+## Course Description

+In this hands-on course, technical content creator Ebenezer Don guides you through building an AI chat application using Next.js and OpenAI GPT models.
+Learn how to create a fully functional chatbot with features like conversation threading, message persistence, and real-time responses.
+The course emphasizes best practices in state management, API integration, and modern UI development.
+When you complete the course, you will have a production-ready AI chat application that showcases modern web development practices.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.